syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/selection.md

 `MaxDate` can help to restrict the `SelectedDate` of calendar falls greater than specific date.
 If the `SelectedDate` of calendar is greater than `MaxDate`, then the `SelectedDate` property reset to `MaxDate`.
 When the `MaxDate` is set, if the `MinDate` property is greater than the new `MaxDate`, then the `MinDate` reset to the `MaxDate`.

 Sometimes, the value needs to be restricted between some date range.
-In that scenario `MinDate` and `MaxDate` helps to select only the dates betwween these range and dates other than this range will not be displayed calendar.
+In that scenario `MinDate` and `MaxDate` helps to select only the dates between these range and dates other than this range will not be displayed calendar.

 {% tabs %}